remix-bot/revolt/README.md

 ## Contact

-If you have any questions or would like to talk with other Remix users you can join our <a href="https://app.revolt.chat/invite/Remix"> Revolt server here</a>.
+If you have any questions or would like to talk with other Remix users you can join our Revolt server <a href="https://app.revolt.chat/invite/Remix">here</a>.